TAG-Epic/anti-sticker/README.md

 ### Running the bot with docker-compose

 - Firstly, rename `docker-compose.yml.example` to `docker-compose.yml`
-- Next, change the value of `token` in that file from `YOUR_BOT_TOKEN` TO whatever your Discord bot token is.
-If you don't know how to create a bot, see: [this guide](https://discordpy.readthedocs.io/en/latest/discord.html)
+- Next, change the value of `token` in that file from `YOUR_BOT_TOKEN` to whatever your Discord bot token is.
+If you don't know how to create a bot, see [this guide](https://discordpy.readthedocs.io/en/latest/discord.html)